Boat on water below buildings

 Porto is a smaller city and very easy to get around with a concentration of the old town.
 But if you love beaches, it’s about a 30-minute tram ride to the seaside for fresh seafood and sea air.

-Finding the best of Porto in three days is to stay in or near the old town area for local restaurants, stunning tiled buildings and nighttime views of the River Douro.
+In three days, you can see the best of Porto by staying in or near the old town area, which has local restaurants, stunning tiled buildings, and nighttime views of the River Douro.

-If you are still undecided about Lisbon or Porto, you can check out The Best of Lisbon in Three Days.
+If you are still undecided about Lisbon or Porto, check out The Best of Lisbon in Three Days.

 And if you want to spend a few days in a fishing village on the Algarve, take A Short Break in Tavira, Portugal.